I was deep in the Arizona desert. I was lost.

 Through 10 countries Christina was by my side.
 She would reach out to touch my leg when I could feel the stress rising.
 But now, instead of swatting her hand away I reach for it and hold it and offer her my strength in return.
 Because together we are even stronger.

 Christina became my wife.
 We were married in 2007, and in 2011 our first son was born.
 With all the confidence and experience that travel had given me, I knew that I would be showing him the world as well.
-His first trip was a road trip in Mexico when he was 3-months-old.
+His first trip was a road trip in Mexico when he was three months old.

-And 5 years after that, our family of 4 has traveled to nearly 20 countries together.
+And five years after that, our family of four has travelled to nearly 20 countries together.
 Although now, we always make sure to bring a GPS.

 Anxiety is something that will always be present in my life, I’ve learned to accept that and embrace it as a challenge instead of a disability.